-A significant part of the AGS Library is an extensive photographic collection, currently including more than 640,000 images in a variety of formats.
-Many of the photographs were originally donated to the American Geographical Society to illustrate its publications, such as the Bulletin and Geographical Review.
+A significant part of the AGS Library is an extensive photographic collection, currently including more than 690,000 images in a variety of formats.
+Initially, many of the photographs were originally donated to the American Geographical Society to illustrate its publications, such as the Bulletin and Geographical Review.
 These photographic prints have been organized using the AGS Photo Regional and Topical Classification systems.
+Wince its arrival in Milwaukee in 1978, the AGS Library has received more than 40 additional distinct collections.
+The Library continues to receive additions to the collection.

 Polar Exploration Collection – A strength of the AGS Library is the number of photographs pertaining to the discovery and exploration of the polar regions.
 Examples include prints of Greenland taken during the Isaac Israel Hayes Arctic exploration of 1860-61 and stereoscopic slides from the Arctic expedition of Count Hans Wilczek aboard the SS Isbjörn in 1872.
 Images in the form of prints, glass plate negatives and lantern slides document the aero-navigation feats of Roald Amundsen, Lincoln Ellsworth, Umberto Nobile, Richard Byrd and Sir Hubert Wilkins.
 Also included are large collections of prints from the eight Arctic expeditions of Louise A. Boyd and from the Grenfell-Forbes expedition to northern Labrador.